svipe/schemas/README.md

 ### Value Requests

 Sometimes you want to request only claims with specific values.
-If the End User is not in possession of such claims they can not respons.
+If the End User is not in possession of such claims they can not respond.
 Examples include only Swedish people or those in possession of a vaccination certificate or maybe an employee pass or only a certain subject.

 Vaccination: